Karasuwa

 It has an area of 1,162 km^{2} and a population of 106,992 at the 2006 census.

 Land Areas

 Karasuwa local government area consists of larger towns which include: Jajimaji, Bukarti, Kasuwa Sidi, and small villages such as Tsamiyan Gada, etc.

 The postal code of the area is 630.

 Cultures and Tribes

 Basically the people predominantly live in Karasuwa, which is 70 percent Manga tribe, which originated from sub Kanuri tribe.
 Most residents are farmers, both in towns and villages.

 The Bade language is spoken in Karasuwa LGA.

 Climate/Geography

-The average temperature in Karasuwa LGA is 34 degrees Celsius, and the average wind speed is 10 km/h.
+The average temperature in Karasuwa LGA is 34 degrees Celsius or 93 degrees Fahrenheit, and the average wind speed is 10 km/h.
 The region has two different seasons: the rainy and the dry.
 The dry season is typically marked by exceptionally high temperatures.